hanjinliu/tabulous/rst/main/sort_filter.rst

 Simple filtering in GUI
 -----------------------

-In right-click contextmenu, you can select ``Filter`` to filter the table by the column.
+In right-click contextmenu, you can select :menu:`Filter` to filter the table by the column.
 Filter buttons |filter| will be anchored at the corner of the column section during the table being filtered.
 You can update or remove the filter by clicking the button.